Skip to main content

 • Fracture dislocations and fractures of the anatomical neck should be referred for orthopaedic review.

-• Neurovascular injury: about a third of proximal humeral fractures produce neurovascular injury.
+• Neurovascular injury: about a third of proximal humeral fractures result in neurovascular injury.
 Axillary nerve damage is most common.
 Suprascapular, radial and musculocutaneous nerves can also be affected.
 Axillary artery injury may (rarely) occur (look for expanding mass over the proximal shoulder girdle).
 The brachial artery is also rarely injured.

 • Avascular necrosis of the humeral head: this is more common in complex fractures with multiple fragments where interruption to the blood supply is more likely and in fractures of the surgical neck.
 It causes pain and stiffness in the shoulder.
 Shoulder arthroplasty may eventually be needed or may be the initial treatment of choice in the fracture management.
 The development of intramedullary nails and minimally invasive locking plates provides greater ability to fix more complex fractures with less risk to the blood supply.